-Several years ago I wrote a blog post, “What the heck is SEO maintenance anyway?” that poo-pooed the concept of “SEO maintenance.”
+Several years ago I wrote a blog post, “What is SEO maintenance anyway?” that poo-pooed the concept of “SEO maintenance.”
 I have always intensely disliked the term because it sounds so….passive.
 Like SEO is something you do once and then just tweak month to month.
 Like cheap and automated SEO is effective and acceptable.

 Nothing could be further from the truth.